jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] familiar
 # (but complex)

-^ To use another example, it’s definitely _easy_ to stuff all of your model data into NSDictionaries instead of creating purpose-specific classes.
-Everyone understands dictionaries, and creating them takes less effort, but ultimately they make your code more complex and error-prone (for example, if you expect a dictionary with one kind of structure but get something else).
+^ To use another example, it’s definitely _easy_ to put model data into NSDictionaries instead of creating purpose-specific classes.
+Everyone understands dictionaries, and creating them takes less effort, but ultimately they make your code more complex and error-prone (for example, if you expect a dictionary in one format but get something else).

 ---